Article updated January 24, 2020

 The DNA of self-regard is in our “beliefs, values, experiences, attitudes and expectations” (page 38 Emotional Intelligence in Action, 2nd edition, M. Hughes and J.B.
 Terrell).
 These things inform how we see and perceive both the world around us, and our interaction within it.
-Looking at it from a practical perspective many of us have a feelings of self-regard that serve us well; we are highly functioning and contributive members of society who are there for ourselves and others when needed.
+Looking at it from a practical perspective, you may have feelings of self-regard that serve you well; you are highly functioning and contributive member of society who is there for yourself and others when needed.
 However, self-regard can be fleeting, which is a frustration to many of us.
-Self-regard enables many things, it helps us to effectively solve problems and to be assertive when needed, but only when our self-confidence is present; so what should we do when our sense of confidence deserts us?
+Self-regard enables many things, it helps us to effectively solve problems and to be assertive when needed, but only when your self-confidence is present; so what should you do when your sense of confidence deserts you?

-Couples everywhere will tell you that the magic phrase “we have to talk” will create a crisis of confidence.
-If your boss sends you a cryptic e-mail asking you to meet with him/her as soon as possible without stating why, most people will feel anxiety.
-No matter how well things are going, or how well we know ourselves, life happens and occasionally we experience a confidence gap.
-Can you detect when you feel that gap and what its impact is on your ability to conduct yourself?
+If your boss sends you a cryptic e-mail asking you to meet with them as soon as possible without stating why, you will most likely feel anxiety.
+No matter how well things are going, or how well you know yourself, life happens and occasionally you experience a confidence gap.
+Can you detect when you feel that gap and what it's impact is on your ability to conduct yourself?
+What emotion(s) are your experiencing?
 How does this make you feel physically?
-Being able to be yourself is a key interpersonal skill, especially when you are practicing it under pressure and potentially during a physical response that may include an elevated heart rate, sweating, mild shaking, etc. This falls under the heading of self-management and it is key to consistently practicing self-confidence.
-Showing up for what may be a difficult conversation is a great step.
-Keeping your head about you before, during and after this conversation supports what you need to do to preserve your self-confidence.
+Being able to be yourself in a stressful exchange is a key interpersonal skill, especially when you are practicing it under pressure and potentially during a physical response that may include an elevated heart rate, sweating, mild shaking, etc. Naming your emotions lets you work with them, instead of letting them take over (response rather than reaction).
+Showing up for what may be a difficult conversation aware of what you are feeling and what you need, is a great step.

-This requires you to be able to practice objectivity; a practice that begins before you even enter a conversation like the ones outlined above.
-The reason your significant other may want to speak to you could be as simple as needing assistance to iron out a wrinkle that popped up regarding family; your boss may want to check on some specific fact of importance in her/his work.
-Remembering that not everything is about what you have done (or not done) as you head into these types of situations is key to remaining calm and feeling your self-confidence has got your back.
+This requires you to be able to practice objectivity; a practice that begins before you even enter a conversation like the one outlined above.
+Your boss may want to check on some specific fact of importance in their work with you (rather than point out an issue with you).
+Remembering that not everything is about something negative as you head into these types of situations is key to remaining calm and feeling your self-confidence has got your back.
 You are good at what you do and how you are present for others - center yourself in this knowledge.
 Being able to express yourself (and feeling like you can rely on your abilities to express yourself even in trying circumstances) is also key to hanging on to your self-confidence consistently and is core to being assertive.
 We all know those people who have faced a “firing squad” in a meeting and handled it with grace.
-They too were likely experiencing an elevated heart rate, etc. but they didn’t allow that to interfere in their ability to remain objective and assertively (not aggressively) conduct a conversation that lead to a positive outcome.
-Practice makes perfect, no one does this right the first few times; the fact that you strive to improve as you go is also a key confidence builder, one that will serve you well no matter what life throws at you.
+They too were likely experiencing an elevated heart rate, etc. but they didn’t allow that to interfere in their ability to remain objective and assertively (versus aggressively) conduct a conversation that lead to a positive outcome.
+Practice makes perfect, no one does this right the first few times; the fact that you strive to improve as you go is a key confidence builder, one that will serve you well no matter what life throws at you.

 Looking for a Blog?
 Search here: